 CALL FOR CSME AWARDS NOMINATIONS

-Nominations of CSME peers are currently solicited for awards and honours of the Canadian Society for Mechanical Engineering (CSME) to be awarded in June 2021.
+Nominations of CSME peers by Fellows of the CSME are currently solicited for awards and honours of the Canadian Society for Mechanical Engineering (CSME).
 These aim to recognize deserving mechanical engineering professionals who are members of the CSME.
-Note that members cannot nominate themselves - they must be nominated by their peers.

 Deadlines for submission are as follows: